 When Mary T. was four years old her has just occurred.
 Often, in the belief that realize death's finality, but tend to personify it: death is a skeleton or a ghost that will carry people off.
-It is at the age parents offer their children no explana- of 9 or 10, Nagy reports, that children comprehend that death is final-it is not a If this conspiracy of silence on matters person or a bogeyman; dead is dead.
-It is at this age, she notes, that children begin in an attempt to spare children from the to sense and accept that death is an inevitable part of life.
+It is at the age parents offer their children no explana- of 9 or 10, Nagy reports, that children comprehend that death is final-it is not a person or a bogeyman; dead is dead.
+It is at this age, she notes, that children begin in an attempt to spare children from the to sense and accept that death is an in-

-To help children separate their fantasies of death from reality, Dr. Jeffrey Robbins that 80 percent of children's fears are Goldbarg, former Clinical Instructor of Psychiatry at Boston University Medical School and currently Director of Fram-Nor should we delude ourselves into be- ingham Psychiatric Counseling Associlieving that our children are totally ates, states: "We should take care not to shelter our children from reality.
+To help children separate their fantasies of death from reality, Dr. Jeffrey Robbins that 80 percent of children's fears are Goldbarg, former Clinical Instructor of Psychiatry at Boston University Medical School and currently Director of Fram-Nor should we delude ourselves into be- ingham Psychiatric Counseling Associates, states: "We should take care not to shelter our children from reality.
 Rather, television brings death into our homes in we should filter it to the degree that they can understand.
 A simple and straightforward explanation of the circumstances of death is the best approach.
 Parents," he adds, "should be particularly careful when using such euphemisms as 'is asleep,' 'is on a long trip,' 'passed away,' or 'been put to rest.'
-Children, especially young ones, tend to interpret such statements literally, and euphemisms only serve to chologist Maria Nagy determined that confuse them and cloud their perceptions
+Children, especially young ones, tend to interpret such statements literally, and euphemisms only serve to Although fictitious names have been chologist Maria Nagy determined that confuse them and cloud their perceptions by Sharon Gloger Friedman

-> Very often the death of a pet is a child's first close experience with mortality.
-Sad sionals believe it can also provide parents with an opportunity to help their children view death in an emotionally healthy way.
+Very often the death of a pet is a child's first close experience with mortality.
+Sad can awaken.
+At ages 5 to 9, children as the occasion is, counseling professionals believe it can also provide parents with an opportunity to help their children view death in an emotionally healthy way.